Death and funeral of Mary of Teck: Reactions

 Following the announcement, Mary's banner of arms which flew over Marlborough House was lowered.
-Flags flew at half-mast on government buildings and warships in Britain and across other countries in the British Commonwealth until after the funeral.
-Prime Minister Winston Churchill informed the House of Commons of her death at 10:45 pm.
-He also brought forward a motion of condolence, which was supported by the Leader of the Opposition, Clement Attlee.
+Flags flew at half-mast on government buildings and warships in Britain and across other countries in the Commonwealth until after the funeral.
+Prime Minister Winston Churchill informed the House of Commons of her death shortly before 11:15 pm.
 Tributes were also paid at the Federal Parliament of Australia.
-Messages of condolences were also issued by the Pope, the King of Sweden, U.S. president Dwight D. Eisenhower, French president Vincent Auriol, German president Theodor Heuss, South Korean president Syngman Rhee, and British Commonwealth ambassadors and other officials.
+Messages of condolence were also issued by Pope Pius XII, the King of Sweden, U.S. president Dwight D. Eisenhower, French president Vincent Auriol, German president Theodor Heuss, South Korean president Syngman Rhee, and British Commonwealth ambassadors and other officials.
 The BBC interrupted the Light and Third programmes at 11:25 pm to announce her demise.
 No further programmes were broadcast afterwards, except for news and weather forecasts.
 The day after her death, courts and the London Stock Exchange observed a short silence before starting business.
-The Royal Household observed a mourning period of one month until 25 April and the official engagements of the royal family were cancelled, though the coronation of her granddaughter, Queen Elizabeth II, was not postponed per Mary's wishes.
+In the House of Commons, Churchill proposed a humble address of condolence to the Queen, and the House then adjourned until the next day.
+The Royal Household observed a mourning period of one month until 25 April, and the official engagements of the royal family were cancelled.
+However the coronation of her granddaughter Elizabeth II was not postponed, according to Mary's wishes.
 Preparations for the coronation also meant that Westminster Abbey was ruled out as the venue for her funeral.
 On 25 March, the Queen's Own Rifles of Canada, of which Mary was colonel-in-chief, held a regimental parade dedicated to her memory.